 The other type of dividend a resident company may pay or credit you is an unfranked dividend.
-There is no imputation/franking credit attached to these dividends.
+There is no imputation credit attached to these dividends.

 Any unfranked dividends paid or credited to a non-resident are subject to a final withholding tax.
 Withholding tax is imposed on the full amount of the dividends; that is, no deductions may be made from the dividends, and a flat rate of withholding tax is applied whether or not you have other taxable Australian income.
 Withholding tax is also deducted from the unfranked portion of any partly franked dividends that you are paid or credited.

 Withholding tax is deducted by the company before a dividend is paid, so you will be paid or credited only the reduced amount.
-It is deducted at a rate of 30% unless you are a resident of a country with which Australia has entered into a taxation agreement that varies the amount of withholding tax that can be levied on dividends.
+It is deducted at a rate of 30 per cent unless you are a resident of a country with which Australia has entered into a taxation agreement that varies the amount of withholding tax that can be levied on dividends.

-Australia has entered into taxation agreements with more than 35 countries and the rate of withholding tax on dividends is limited to 15% in most of these agreements.
+Australia has entered into taxation agreements with more than 35 countries and the rate of withholding tax on dividends is limited to 15 per cent in most of these agreements.
 Details of the rates that apply to residents of specific countries can be obtained from the ATO.
-Dividends paid on shares that are classified as non-equity shares under the debt/equity rules are treated as interest payments for withholding tax purposes.
-The rate of withholding tax on these payments is 10%.